sourcegraph/about/blogposts/encrypting-the-internet-with-go-tutorial.md

 ## Take away

-"We didn’t break the Internet!"
+"We didn't’t break the Internet!"

 This was a very detailed talk.
 Be sure not to miss watching the video of it when it comes out!